6 signs you or your athletes are training too hard

 1.Waking Heart Rate: Your baseline resting heart rate on waking first thing is a very handy measure to know.
 Any sudden increases or decreases which are maintained for a number of days should be considered carefully.
 6 beats per minute is significant, 12 beats per minute is a huge amount.

 2.Bodyweight: Your weight ideally taken first thing in the morning can go hand in hand with your heart rate reading.
-Your looking for sudden changes day to day which are sustained over a period of time.
+You’re looking for sudden changes day to day which are sustained over a period of time.

 3.Sleep quality: Periods of disturbed sleep are signs of potential over-reaching symptoms.
 Have a look at your training regime if this is occurring.